 Wang utilizes her 98-minute running time with plenty of well-placed humor that makes it easy to fall in love with the characters very quickly – which makes the film’s familial message pack even more of an emotional punch.

-“I don’t think there ever is wrong moment to laugh,” Wang told FF2 Media’s Pamela Powell at the post-screening Q&A. “If it’s real to that person, than it’s OK.
+“I don’t think there ever is a wrong moment to laugh,” Wang told FF2 Media’s Pamela Powell at the post-screening Q&A. “If it’s real to that person, then it’s OK.
 Because I don’t have a rule about when it’s OK to laugh, it’s always fine.”

 Chicago-based actress Rusty Schwimmer plays one of those people, church-going Marcie who takes Nola in to stay with her family.
 Schwimmer told the Music Box audience after the screening that “it’s always more intimate” working with female directors, noting how quiet and peaceful Simon-Kennedy’s set was throughout the filming process and noting the depth of Carpenter’s performance for such a young actor.

 Though not free of road-trip cliches and tired nomadic tropes, Simon-Kennedy’s second feature film is ambitious in its simplicity.
 Its female lead convincingly stands on her own, with an especially memorable plotline about finding her biological mother (Maggie Siff).
 The Short History of the Long Road is a less-gritty Leave No Trace with more grounding than Float Like a Butterfly, but all three films share a father-daughter bond and tightly-packed messages of what it means to live freely.

 Another windy city native, Kelly O’Sullivan stars in her film writing debut, Saint Frances (named audience narrative favorite).
 Screening in coincidental conjunction with Georgia’s abortion “heartbeat bill,” O’Sullivan spotlights the journey of one woman’s summer of pain and gain.